FAQs

 ( Top )6.
 How do I provide feedback on a current version of a policy document?

-Feedback can be provided at any time using the ‘Feedback’ tab in the relevant policy document.
+Feedback can be provided at any time using the ‘Feedback’ tab (located in the top navigation pane) in the relevant policy document.
 Feedback submitted via this tab will be sent to the Document Author.

 If there is something incorrect in a policy document (e.g. a position title change, a new departmental name), or you’ve found a section or a process that cannot be implemented in your division, please use the ‘Feedback’ tab to advise the Document Author.